 - Recyclable Material.
 Recycling isn’t just about offsetting waste.
 Recyclable material is a productive, green resource that can be put to good use.
 When you recycle files and papers from the office, you’re not simply preventing them from going into landfills; you’re providing raw materials that we use to create other products at a much lower cost to the environment.
 If you have old files in your office, shredding them isn’t just about clearing up space, it’s about contributing to a new, sustainable production cycle.

 - Shred-All Policy.
-In a previous blog, we talked about the security benefits of a shred-all policy.
+In a previous blog, we talked about the security benefits of a shred-all policy, like lessening the chances of identity theft.
 A shred-all approach means that all unnecessary paper is disposed of straight away.
 Implementing a shred-all policy is also a sure-fire way of reducing your carbon footprint.
 As discussed in the previous point, the more paper you recycle, the more of your carbon footprint you offset.
 Shred-all means you will reduce your carbon footprint on an efficient and consistent basis.

 - Carbon Offsetting.
 Carbon offsetting is a great way for companies to reduce their carbon footprint.
 This method doesn’t reduce your carbon footprint per se but allows you to balance the scale by doing something good for the environment.
 By donating to local charities that plant trees and promote biodiversity, you can reduce your net carbon impact.

 As you can see, there are plenty of little changes we can all make to reduce our carbon footprint at work.
 Some of these ideas may seem small, but when it comes to saving the planet, every little helps.
 At Pulp, we’re proud that our services can help protect the environment.
 Get in touch today to find out more about our services.